Warminster Line

 The Warminster Line is a route of the SEPTA Regional Rail commuter rail system.
-It serves stations between its namesake town, Warminster, and Center City, Philadelphia.
+It serves stations between its namesake town, Warminster, and Center City Philadelphia.
 Half of the route is shared by other lines, including the Lansdale/Doylestown Line, West Trenton Line, Fox Chase Line, Chestnut Hill East Line, and Manayunk/Norristown Line.
-The great majority of trains continue as part of the Airport Line.
+All trains continue as part of the Airport Line with the exception of some weekday trains that terminate at 30th Street Station, Thorndale, or Trenton Transit Center.

 Route

-The Warminster Line uses the SEPTA Main Line between Center City and Glenside, where it branches off onto the Warminster Branch to Hatboro and Warminster.
+The Warminster Line uses the SEPTA Main Line between Center City and Glenside station, where it branches off onto the Warminster Branch to Hatboro and Warminster.
 The tracks continue past Warminster to Ivyland and eventually to New Hope, where the New Hope Railroad runs heritage excursion trains.

 The Warminster Line becomes a single-track line just north of Ardsley, but was once double-tracked as far north as Roslyn, the original northbound track being removed in 2010.
 A passing siding exists north of Willow Grove.
 There is also a second storage track at the Hatboro station and the line becomes double-tracked again as it approaches the terminus at Warminster station.